 Start at the top of the board with the loaded brush and stroke down toward the middle.
 When the brush begins to drag, stop and reload.

-Photo 10: Hold the brush perpendicular to the boards“Tip:” the wet paint by lightly setting the tip of the brush against the wet paint at the top of the board and lightly stroking down the whole length of the board.
+Tip: the wet paint by lightly setting the tip of the brush against the wet paint at the top of the board and lightly stroking down the whole length of the board.
 Hold the brush almost perpendicular to the surface for this stroke.

 The fine brush strokes left after tipping will flow together until the paint begins to skin over.